 - Unavailable revenue is reported only in the governmental funds balance sheet.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available. - Difference in expected and actual pension experience This difference is deferred and recognized over the estimated average remaining lives of all members determined as of the measurement date. - Differences between expected and actual experience This difference is deferred and amortized over a closed five-year period. - Difference in projected and actual earnings on pension assets This difference is deferred and amortized over a closed five-year period. - Changes in actuarial assumptions This difference is deferred and amortized over the average remaining service life for all active, inactive, and retired members.
+These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available. - Difference in expected and actual pension experience This difference is deferred and recognized over the estimated average remaining lives of all members determined as of the measurement date. - Differences between expected and actual OPEB experience This difference is deferred and amortized over a closed five-year period. - Changes in actuarial assumptions This difference is deferred and amortized over the average remaining service life for all active, inactive, and retired members.